sourcecrypto/sourcecrypto.github.io/toml/readme.md

 **Thanks for all the help!!!**

-I will happily compensate anyone who makes significant contributions --@infominer
+I will happily compensate anyone who makes significant contributions. --@infominer